 Optimizing Channel Compensation Managing Channel for Collaborative Advantage

 A great deal of pressure is being brought to bear on channel members.
 Continuous pricing pressure has driven many distributors to seek volume over specialization.
 Many customers go around distributors to directly negotiate with suppliers, and this puts the entire burden for compensating distributors on suppliers.
 The process will lead to a weak customer relationship for the distributor and a high cost of new product introductions for the supplier (sales efforts and product failures).
 Thus, optimizing channel compensation has a direct impact on aligning three key resources (supplier—distributor—customer) of a supply chain which leads to successful and sustainable collaboration in the long term.

-General Session #2: Alistair Orchard
+General Session #2: Alastair Orchard

 Driving the Digital Enterprise

 A recent leap forward in computing power allows manufacturers to digitally design personalized products for their customers, and then test, manufacture and optimize them an in a true-to-life Digital Twin of their entire company before a dime is spent in the real world.

 Seamless integration with manufacturing ensures products are made right the first-time, and advanced analytics measures their performance in the homes of the final customer.
 Learn about the key role that automation plays in this fast and agile value chain, and how you can ride the Digitalization wave!

 General Session #3: Justin Roff-Marsh

 The Death of Field Sales

 1:15 - 2:30 p.m.